patricklafrance/wmfnext-shell/README.md

 └──── index.ts
 ```

-👉 First, create an `App.tsx` file.
-The `App` component will be the entry point of the React application.
+👉 Then, add an `App` component to the `App.tsx` file.
+The `App` component will be the entry point of the React application:

 ```tsx
 // host - App.tsx